Fox Chase Line: History

-Most of what is now the Fox Chase Branch was built by the Philadelphia, Newtown and New York Railroad between 1876 and 1878.
+Most of what is now the Fox Chase Branch was opened by the Philadelphia, Newtown and New York Railroad, reaching Fox Chase in 1876 and Newtown in 1878.
 Initially, it was part of the Pennsylvania Railroad system, but the Philadelphia and Reading Railroad leased it in 1879.
-Under the Reading it was known as the Newtown Branch.
-Following the Reading's final bankruptcy in 1976 the branch was conveyed to SEPTA; Conrail operated services under contract until 1983 when SEPTA took full control.
+On May 27, 1906, the cutoff between Cheltenham and Neshaminy Falls opened.
+The Newtown Branch was the last steam-hauled suburban service on the Reading, lasting until May 6, 1952.

 Accidents

-During the Reading Company era, an accident on the line in Bryn Athyn occurred where two steam trains collided head on with each other.
-Almost a century later, a similar incident occurred involving a car, tank truck, and train.
+On December 5, 1921, an accident on the line in Bryn Athyn occurred where two steam trains collided head on with each other.
+On January 2, 1982, a train collided with a tanker truck at Southampton station.

 Conrail/SEPTA Era

+Following the Reading's final bankruptcy in 1976 the branch was conveyed to SEPTA; Conrail operated services under contract until 1983 when SEPTA took full control.
 Between 1984 and 2010 the route was designated R8 Fox Chase as part of SEPTA's diametrical reorganization of its lines.
-Fox Chase trains operated through the city center to the Chestnut Hill West Line.
+Fox Chase trains operated through Center City to the Chestnut Hill West Line.
 Plans had called for the Fox Chase Line to be paired with a Bryn Mawr local and designated R4, but this depended on a never-built connection from the Chestnut Hill West Line to the ex-Reading near Wayne Junction.
-As of 2022, most Fox Chase Line trains continue through Center City to the Airport Line on weekdays and the Media/Wawa Line on weekends.
+As of 2026, Fox Chase Line trains continue through Center City to the Chestnut Hill West Line on weekdays and the Paoli/Thorndale Line on weekends.